nci/scores/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request (anything not a new score or metric)
+name: Request a feature, improvement or correction
 about: Suggest an idea for this project
 title: ''
 labels: ''